Zalo personal

 Section titled “Access control (DMs)”channels.zalouser.dmPolicy supports: pairing | allowlist | open | disabled (default: pairing).

-channels.zalouser.allowFrom accepts user IDs or names.
-During setup, names are resolved to IDs using the plugin’s in-process contact lookup.
+channels.zalouser.allowFrom should use stable Zalo user IDs.
+It can also reference static sender access groups (accessGroup:<name>).
+During interactive setup, entered names can be resolved to IDs using the plugin’s in-process contact lookup.

 Approve via: